mike99mac/minimy-mike99mac/README.md

 This is a fork of Ken-Mycroft's code at: https://github.com/ken-mycroft/minimy

 ## Overview
-**From Ken Smith - the original author:**

-"The goal of this project is to provide a run-time environment which facilitates the development of voice enabled applications.
-These voice enabled applications take the form of a 'skill' and are simply python programs which may do normal python things as well as call speak() and listen() and get called asynchronously when an utterance is matched to an intent the skill has previously registered."

-**From Mike Mac - author of this fork:**

 This code enables a device to play music by voice.

 I worked with Mycroft since 2019, and was able to get a prototype music skill, based on mpc/mpd, working.
 But the company went bankrupt in 2023, so had to move on. :((  Thanks for all the hard work the Mycroft employees and contributors did to get us this far.

-OVOS is a fork of Mycroft and Neon is another layer on top.
-I tried OVOS but was not able to get my music skill working after a couple weeks.
-I still haven't given up on it - no doubt it will only get better and easier to install.

-Then I found Minimy, and was able to get it running in a few hours.
-Apparently, it was a project that hoped to save Mycroft from the fire but wasn't well received.
-Thankfully, Ken Smith put it on github, it was forked, and here we are.
-Ken has been a great help in answering my many questions - **Thanks Dude!**
-So I continue to try to *give back to the community* while *standing on the shoulders* of so many others.

 This document describes how to get the solution running, and starts from the very beginning.